Orbital Troubleshooting

 Possible Solution

-Check the table in the schema in the osquery documentation and see which column requires a constraint, and then rewrite the query accordingly.
+Go to the table in the schema in the osquery documentation, check which column requires a constraint, and then rewrite the query accordingly.